 The calendar unleashes butternut squash cravings in me every October 1, and this year was no exception.
-But I was in Italy the first two weeks of the month, and searched in vain for my familiar friend on menus.
-It turns out, butternut squash is much more common in North and South America, as all squash originated there with Native American Indians.
-In Italy, winter squash isn’t widely harvested, except for small family farms with a local reach.
+Unfortunately, I was in Italy, and searched in vain for my familiar friend on menus.
+It turns out, butternut squash is native to the Americas, and not as common in other areas of the world.
 I had to wait.

 So, the first thing I made when I padded back into my kitchen was this butternut squash soup.
 A version is also in my cookbook, Simply Vegetarian, as it’s super-easy and full of flavor.
 And then I began to experiment to get even bigger flavor.
 This is, after all, a soup I play with every autumn.